HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 New events are proposed in a prescribed format using the [event template](3-1-1-template.html) by submitting a [pull request](https://github.com/fhircast/docs/tree/master).
 FHIRcast events are versioned, and mature according to the [event maturity model](3-1-2-eventmaturitymodel.html).

 FHIRcast context events do not communicate previous contexts.
 For a given event, open and close events are complete replacements of previous communicated context change events, not "deltas".
-Understanding a context change event SHALL not require receiving a previous or future event.
+Understanding a context change event SHALL NOT require receiving a previous or future event.

 ### Event Definition Format